Ienxternal/wheelwisdom/README.md

 ## Future Development:

-- Ability to rate vehicles with stars (or owls)
+- Ability to rate vehicles with stars (or Owls)
 - Verified reviews
 - Community forums
 - Meetups